 How Many Appliances

-So, you want to know how many appliances you can run on a 7500-watt generator.
-Great question.
-You can easily run all the necessary appliances with a 7500-watt generator.
-You may not be able to run everything at the same time.
+For most homes, if you avoid things that produce electric heat, you can easily run all the necessary appliances with a 7500-watt generator.
+You may not be able to run everything at the same time (again you can calculate this by adding up the watts as described above).
 You may need to unplug some appliances to run others, depending on how much power those appliances you.

 Okay.
 Let’s get started.
 When the power goes out you are going to want lights, refrigeration, freezer, water heater, well pump and a way to make food.
 Those are pretty much the basics.
 Let’s start with these appliances and see how much power they need to operate.

 When determining what to power during an emergency, think about needs versus wants.
 You need water, food and a warm place to live.
-Yes, I’d love to power on the television and watch reruns of the Golden Girls, but it’s a want, not a need.
+Yes, I’d love to power on the television and watch reruns of Gilligan’s Island, but it’s a want, not a need.
 And I’m certainly not going to be giving up my hot water for a sitcom.
 Again, you can always turn off appliances and turn on other appliances for a one-time use.

 You can change what you power throughout the day and night, depending on the weather and your needs.
 If you live in Arizona, you won’t need heat, you’ll need air conditioning.
 A room air conditioner uses 1412 watts.
 Central air conditioners require 5400 watts to run and 7200 watts to start.
 There goes your watt budget.